pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 ---

-The package manager [Helm](https://helm.sh/docs/intro/install/#helm) is the authoritative deployment method for Pachyderm.
+The package manager [Helm](https://helm.sh/docs/intro/install/#helm) is the authoritative deployment method for MLDM.

 {{% notice note %}}
 **MLDM services are exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport)** except for LOCAL Helm installations (i.e. Services are still accessible through Nodeports on Local installations).